sphillips/liqid-ruby/README.md

 # Liqid Coding Challenge
 ## To Run Example
-Run from the command line in root folder.
-API key will default to a test key if not provided:
+Run from the command line in root folder, providing your API key as an ENV variable.
+The API key will default to a test key if not provided:

-`API_KEY=XXX ruby fetch_stock.rb AAPL 2018-03-11 2018-03-15`
+`API_KEY=XXX ruby fetch_stock.rb AAPL 2018-01-01 2018-01-05`

 ## Requirements
 - The application should get following inputs